mattnichols/youtube_playlist_to_podcast/README.md

 * Add commandline help
 * Get rid of use of Watir for Huffduffer post.
 Switch to headless browser or use Huffduffer API
+* Finish implementing user type and query options in configuration

 ## License